Prathama-sanshi/Gitops-and-Observability/README.md

 │   │   ├── base/
 │   │   │   ├── file-monitor/                  # App-1: file-monitor (base configuration for all environments)
 │   │   │   │   └── versions/
-│   │   │   │       └── file-monitor-1.0.0/   # If new version is launched we can add new folder under versions and point our site to this folder.
+│   │   │   │       └── file-monitor-1.0.0/   # If new version is launched, add new folder and point site here.
 │   │   │   │           ├── kustomization.yaml
-│   │   │   │           └── values.yaml        <- references the file-monitor helm chart path, kustomization will handle the rendering.
+│   │   │   │           └── values.yaml        <- references the file-monitor helm chart path, kustomization handles rendering.
 │   │   │   └── kube-prometheus-stack/         # App-2: kube-prometheus-stack (base configuration for all environments)
 │   │   │       └── versions/
 │   │   │           └── kube-prometheus-stack-88.3.0/